Grand Duke Alexei Alexandrovich of Russia: Early life

 On 18 September 1866 Alexei was promoted to lieutenant.
-He continued his navy career serving as officer aboard the frigate Alexander Nevsky on a cruise in across the Mediterranean to Piraeus, where he attended the wedding of his cousin Olga Konstantinovna.
+He continued his navy career serving as officer aboard the frigate Alexander Nevsky on a cruise across the Mediterranean to Piraeus, where he attended the wedding of his cousin Olga Konstantinovna.

 In 1868 he went on a trip to southern Russia traveling by train from Saint Petersburg to Nikolayevsk, continuing by ship down the Volga to Astrakhan.
 He then boarded a military ship for a cruise on the Caspian Sea to Baku, [Petrovsk (now Makhachkala) and then to Iran.
 He then crossed the Caucasus and reached Poti where the Alexander Nevsky was moored.
 From there he sailed to Constantinople, Athens and the Azore Islands On the return voyage, the frigate was wrecked off the coast of Jutland during a storm on the North Sea.
 Though the ship was lost, all but five crew members were unhurt and safely reached shore.

 In January 1870 Alexei Alexandrovich reached the age of majority according to Russian legislation.
 The event was marked by taking two oaths : the military one and the oath of allegiance of the Grand Dukes of the Russian Imperial House.
 In June 1870 Alexei started the last part of his training.
 This included inland navigation on a cutter with a steam engine, on the route from Saint Petersburg to Arkhangelsk through the Mariinsk Canal system and the Northern Dvina.
 After visiting the schools and industrial facilities of Arkhangelsk, he started his navigation training in arctic conditions, aboard the corvette Varyag.
 This cruise took him to the Solovetsky Islands, continuing through the White Sea and Barents Sea to Novaya Zemlya.
 The route continued to Kola Bay and the city of Murmansk, the ports of northern Norway and Iceland.
 He returned to Cronstadt at the end of September.